reactjs/react.dev/src/content/blog/2024/04/01/react-19.md

 TODO

-### Hydration support for extensions {/*hydration-support-for-extensions*/}

-TODO

-### TODO {/*todo*/}

-More improvements?
-- Strict Mode improvements
-- Refs can now return a cleanup function.
-(TODO: docs)

 #### How to Upgrade {/*how-to-upgrade*/}
-See the React 19 Upgrade Guide for step-by-step instructions and a full list of breaking and notable changes.
+See the [React 19 Upgrade Guide](/blog/2024/04/01/react-19-upgrade-guide) for step-by-step instructions and a full list of breaking and notable changes.